overtone/emacs-live/README.md

 ### Clojure Hacking

-If you wish to hack with Clojure projects such as Overtone, you'll need to install lein and Swank:
+If you wish to hack with Clojure projects such as Overtone and Quil, you'll need to install lein and Swank:

 1. Install [Leiningen 2](https://github.com/technomancy/leiningen/wiki/Upgrading)
 2. Create a file called `~/.lein/profiles.clj` with the following contents: